NorskRegnesentral/shapr/tests/testthat/_snaps/regular-setup.md

       n_groups is smaller than or equal to 3, meaning there are so few unique coalitions (8) that we should use all to get reliable results. max_n_coalitions is therefore set to 2^n_groups = 8.

+      * Model class: <lm>
+      * Approach: gaussian
+      * Adaptive estimation: FALSE
+      * Number of group-wise Shapley values: 3
+      * Number of observations to explain: 3

+      -- Main computation started --

+      i Using 8 of 8 coalitions.
     Output
          explain_id  none        A        B       C
               <int> <num>    <num>    <num>   <num>